sheikhshahnawaz41299/android_device_oppo_a37f/README.md

-Copyright 2016 - The CyanogenMod Project
+Copyright 2020 - The LineageOS Project

-Device configuration for OPPO F1.
+Device configuration for OPPO A37.